Australia: Related Information

 The stringent criteria for entrance imposed on those hoping to expatriate or immigrate to Australia can sometimes give the impression that the Australian government is closed to the idea of new immigration.
 However, this impression is slightly misleading.
 Although the government is very clear about the types of people it is prepared to admit to the country (preferably young and skilled), there are a number of different visas available for varying periods of time, and experience in your chosen field also counts for a lot.

 For most Australian visas, as well as fulfilling the criteria laid down for that particular type of permit, you will have to pass a 'points test'.
 These are preliminary assessments of your likelihood to succeed in and be of benefit to, Australian society.
 Age, professional experience, and English language skills are all assessed, and a number of points awarded according to the results.
-At the moment, the number of points required in order to be accepted for a visa is around 120, although this figure varies according to how keen the government is to encourage new immigration at any given time.
+At the moment, the minimum number of points required to be accepted for a visa is 65, though this figure varies according to how keen the government is to encourage new immigration at any given time.

 The different visa categories are: